What is the U3A (University of the Third Age)?

 The main aim of the U3A is to enhance the life of people not in full time employment and to assist them in pursuing their interests within a social environment.
 It is run by members for its members.

-Once a year at the 'beginning of the year', usually on the last Saturday in August or the first Saturday in September, the Swindon U3A runs a Freshers' Fair to showcase all that we do.
-If you are new to the U3A and want to see what we have to offer, come along to the Freshers' Fair.
+Once a year at the 'beginning of the year', usually on the last Saturday in August or the first Saturday in September, the Swindon U3A runs an Open Day to showcase all that we do.
+If you are new to the U3A and want to see what we have to offer, come along to the Open Day.
 More information can be seen by clicking here.